 Mike Widener is the Academic Technology Specialist for the Division of Literatures, Cultures, and Languages at Stanford University.
 He is completing his Ph.D. in English (medieval studies) at the University of Texas at Austin.
 He is the project director for Bibliopedia, which he has been adapting for use in the Chinese Railroad Workers Project.

 Raina Sun, Webmaster

 Raina graduated Stanford University in 2013 with a degree in History.
-She is based in Chicago and continues to pursue her interests in urban planning and design.
+She is based in San Francisco.